COVID-19 IgG/IgM Rapid Test

 |Shortness of breath||Sometimes||No||No|

 If you experience these symptoms, you should call your doctor or the emergency number provided in your country and follow the instructions.

-Do not leave your home or go to health care facilities without first following the instructions of health care professionals.
+In rare cases the infection can also occur through fecal contamination.
 It is also possible that some infections may occur during the incubation period of the virus, before the infected subject shows symptoms.
 It is therefore recommended to keep a safe distance in all cases.

 The main recommendations to prevent the spread of infection include:

 3) Avoid close contact with anyone showing symptoms of respiratory illness.
-If you have to assist a patient, use a mask if he does not wear one.

 It is also useful to clean and disinfect any frequently touched surfaces, such as: counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables.